FLAMEGPU/docs/flamegpu/modelspec.rst

 ------------

-Agent memory consists of a number of variables (at least one) which are use to hold information.
+Agent memory consists of a number of variables (at least one) which are used to hold information.
 An agent ``variable`` must have a unique ``name`` and may be of ``type`` ``int``, ``float`` or ``double`` (CUDA compute capability 1.3 or beyond).
 Table [var_types]  summarizes the supported data types for the agent variables.
 Default values are always ``0`` unless a ``defaultValue`` element is specified or if a value is specified within the XML input states file (which supersedes the default value).
 There are no specified limits on the maximum number of agent variables however the performance tips noted in :ref:`Performance Tips` should be taken into account.